leohinterlang/argFace/README.md

 To enforce the POSIX version of the command line format (options before operands), a program may define the operating variable "posixFormat" to be true.
-TODO: need a link to the posix sample code.

 As was already mentioned, options may be specified by the user on the command line with both a single dash or a double dash no matter whether the option is